Mawlamyine: Bus and taxis

 Mawlamyine is the main gateway to south eastern Myanmar.
 Thanlwin Bridge, the longest road and rail bridge in Myanmar is the most prominent landmark in the area.
 It stretches 11000 ft over the Thanlwin River connecting the country's south eastern region with Yangon.
 The city has a central highway bus station.
 The city is connected to Pa-an in Kayin State in the north-east and Dawei and Myeik in Tanintharyi Division in the south by road.
 Via Kawkareik, the city is also connected with Thai-Myanmar border town Myawaddy.
 Newly opened Bogyoke Aung San Bridge (Bilu Kyun) connects Mawlamyine with nearby Bilu island, lies about 500 metres west off the shore of Mawlamyine.

-In Mawlamyine, motorcycles and tuk-tuk (Thone Bee in Burmese) motorized tricycles cumulatively registered for use as taxis.
+In Mawlamyine, motorcycles and tuk-tuk (Thone Bee in Burmese) motorised tricycles cumulatively registered for use as taxis.
 Mawlamyine is also served by bus networks which radiate mostly from the north to the south.